Walter Pidgeon: Career

 In 1941, Pidgeon starred in the Academy Award-winning Best Picture How Green Was My Valley (1941).
 He starred with Greer Garson in Blossoms in the Dust (1941), Mrs. Miniver (1942) (for which he was nominated for the Academy Award for Best Actor) and its sequel, The Miniver Story (1950).
 He was also nominated for Madame Curie (1943), again with Garson.
-His partnership with her continued throughout the 1940s and into the 1950s with Mrs. Parkington (1944), Julia Misbehaves (1948), That Forsyte Woman (1949), and finally Scandal at Scourie (1953).
-He also starred as Chip Collyer in the comedy Week-End at the Waldorf (1945) and later as Colonel Michael S. 'Hooky' Nicobar, who was given the difficult task of repatriating Russians in post-World War II Vienna in The Red Danube (1949).
+His partnership with Garson continued throughout the 1940s and into the 1950s with Mrs. Parkington (1944), Julia Misbehaves (1948), That Forsyte Woman (1949) and Scandal at Scourie (1953).
+He also starred as Chip Collyer in the comedy Week-End at the Waldorf (1945) and later as Colonel Michael S. 'Hooky' Nicobar in The Red Danube (1949).

 Although he continued to make films, including The Bad and the Beautiful (1952), Executive Suite (1954) and Forbidden Planet (1956), by the mid-1950s Pidgeon returned to work on Broadway after a 20-year absence.
-He was featured in Take Me Along with Jackie Gleason and received a Tony Award nomination for the musical play.
-He continued making films, playing Admiral Harriman Nelson in 1961's Voyage to the Bottom of the Sea, James Haggin in Walt Disney's Big Red (1962), and the Senate Majority Leader in Otto Preminger's Advise & Consent.
-His role as Florenz Ziegfeld in Funny Girl (1968) was well received.
-Later, he played Casey, James Coburn's sidekick, in Harry in Your Pocket (1973).
+He was featured in the musical Take Me Along with Jackie Gleason and received a Tony Award nomination.
+He continued making films, playing Admiral Harriman Nelson in 1961's Voyage to the Bottom of the Sea, James Haggin in Walt Disney's Big Red (1962) and the Senate majority leader in Otto Preminger's Advise & Consent.
+His role as Florenz Ziegfeld in Funny Girl (1968) was well-received and he played Casey, James Coburn's sidekick, in Harry in Your Pocket (1973).

-Pidgeon guest-starred in the episode "King of the Valley" (November 26, 1959) on Dick Powell's Zane Grey Theatre.
-Pidgeon played Dave King, a prosperous rancher who quarrels with his banker over a $10,000 loan.
+Pidgeon guest-starred on the episode "King of the Valley" of Dick Powell's Zane Grey Theatre, which aired on November 26, 1959.
 His other television credits included Rawhide ("The Reunion", 1962).
-Breaking Point, The F.B.I., Marcus Welby, M.D., and Gibbsville.
-In 1963 he guest-starred as corporate attorney Sherman Hatfield in the fourth of four special episodes of Perry Mason while Raymond Burr was recovering from surgery.
+Breaking Point, The F.B.I., Marcus Welby, M.D. and Gibbsville.
+In 1963 he guest-starred as corporate attorney Sherman Hatfield in the final of four special episodes of Perry Mason while Raymond Burr was recovering from surgery.
 In 1965, he played the king in Rodgers and Hammerstein's CBS television production of Cinderella, starring Lesley Ann Warren.
 Pidgeon retired from acting in 1977.

 Politics

-A Republican, Pidgeon joined celebrity Republicans in 1944 at a rally in the Los Angeles Coliseum arranged by David O. Selznick to support the Dewey−Bricker ticket and Governor Earl Warren of California, who was Dewey's running mate in 1948.
+A Republican, Pidgeon joined celebrity Republicans in 1944 at a rally in the Los Angeles Memorial Coliseum, arranged by David O. Selznick, to support the national ticket of Thomas E. Dewey and John W. Bricker and Governor Earl Warren of California, who would be Dewey's running mate in 1948.
 The gathering drew 93,000, with Cecil B. DeMille as the master of ceremonies and short speeches by Hedda Hopper and Walt Disney.

 Personal life

-In 1919, Pidgeon wed Edna Muriel Pickles, who died during the birth of their daughter, Edna (1921–1978).
-In 1931, Pidgeon married his secretary, Ruth Walker, to whom he remained married until his death.
+In 1919, Pidgeon wed Edna Muriel Pickles, who died during the birth of their daughter Edna (1921–1978).
+In 1931, Pidgeon married his secretary Ruth Walker, to whom he remained married until his death.

 Pidgeon became a United States citizen on December 24, 1943.